Ausar1989/FindingFriends/README.md

 This is an image of the homepage:
 ![friend](images/friends1.png)

-This is an image of the questionnaire for best dating suggestion:
+This is an image of the questionnaire for best friend option:
 ![friend2](images/friends2.png)

-This is an image of the header in the survey section of the website:
+This is an image of some the questions:
 ![friend3](images/friends3.png)

 # Technologies Used